-(a) Behavior TherapyPositive Behavior Support Services provide systematic functional behavior analysis, behavior support plan (BSP) development, consultation, environmental manipulation and training to implement the BSP, for individuals whose maladaptive behaviors are significantly disrupting their progress in habilitation, self-direction or community integration, whose health is at risk, and/or who may otherwise require movement to a more restrictive environment.
-Behavior therapyPositive Behavior Support may include consultation provided to families, other caretakers, and habilitation services providers.
-Behavior therapyPositive Behavior Support shall place primary emphasis on the development of desirable adaptive behavior rather than merely the elimination or suppression of undesirable behavior.

-(b) A behavior management plan may only be used after positive behavioral approaches have been tried, and its continued use must be reviewed and re-justified in the case record every thirty (30) days.
-The unit of service is 15 minutes.

-(c) The Behavior TherapyPositive Behavior Support waiver service is comprised of two general categories of service tasks.
+- (a) Positive Behavior Support Services provide systematic functional behavior analysis, behavior support plan (BSP) development, consultation, environmental manipulation and training to implement the BSP, for waiver recipients individuals whose maladaptive behaviors are significantly disrupting their progress in habilitation, self-direction or community integration, whose health is at risk, and/or who may otherwise require movement to a more restrictive environment.
+Positive Behavior Support Services may include consultation provided to families, other caretakers, and habilitation services providers.
+Positive Behavior Support Services shall place primary emphasis on the development of desirable adaptive behavior rather than merely the elimination or suppression of undesirable behavior. - (b) A behavior management plan may only be used after positive behavioral approaches have been tried, and its continued use must be reviewed and re-justified in the case record every thirty (30) days.
+The unit of service is 15 minutes. - (c) The Positive Behavior Support waiver Service has three service provider levels: two professional levels and one technical level, each with its own procedure code and rate of payment. is comprised of two general categories of service tasks.
 These are (1) development of a BSP and (2) implementation of a BSP.
 In addition, this waiver service has three service levels: two professional and one technical, each with its own procedure code and rate of payment.
-The service levels are distinguished by the qualifications of the service provider and by supervision requirements.
-Both professional and technical level service providers may perform tasks within both service categories, adhering to supervision requirements that are described under provider qualifications.
+The Positive Behavior Support Service levels are distinguished by the supervision requirements and qualifications of the service provider, and by supervision requirements.
+Both professional and technical level service providers may perform tasks within both service categories, adhering to supervision requirements that are described under provider qualifications. - 1.
+Level 1 professional providers are required to have advanced degrees, specialization, and board certification in behavior analysis. - 2.
+Level 2 professional providers are required to have advanced degrees and specialization with three years of experience working with waiver recipients.
+Professional providers at Level 2 who do not have a Doctorate degree require supervision by a Level 1 professional provider.

-(d) The two professional service provider levels are distinguished by the qualifications of the therapist.
+- 3. Level 3 technical providers are required to be either a QIDP or a Board Certified Assistant Behavior Analyst (BCABA).
+Level 3 technical providers require supervision by either a Level 1 professional provider or a Level 2 professional Doctoral provider. - (d) Positive Behavior Support Services tasks include the development of a BSP and implementation of the BSP in accordance with functional behavior analyses.
+The two professional service provider levels are distinguished by the qualifications of the therapist.
 Both require advanced degrees and specialization, but the top level also requires board certification in behavior analysis.
-The third service provider level is technical and requires that the person providing the service be under supervision to perform behavior therapyPositive Behavior Support tasks.
-There is a different code and rate for each of the three service provider levels.

-(e) Providers of service must maintain a service log that documents specific days on which services are delivered.
-Group therapy will not be reimbursed.

-(f) The maximum units of service per year of both professional and technician level units combined cannot exceed 6001200 and the maximum units of service of professional level cannot exceed 400800.

-(g) Behavior TherapyPositive Behavior Support can be directed by individual participants or family but must adhere to all the traditional service rules.
+The third service provider level is technical and requires that the person providing the service be under supervision to perform Positive Behavior Support tasks.
+There is a different code and rate for each of the three service provider levels. - (e) Providers of Positive Behavior Support Sservice must maintain a service log that documents specific days on which services are delivered.
+Group therapy will not be reimbursed. - (f) The maximum units of Positive Behavior Support Sservice per year of both professional and technician level units combined cannot exceed 1200 and the maximum units of service of professional level cannot exceed 800. - (g) Positive Behavior Support Services can be directed by waiver recipients individual participants or family but must adhere to all the traditional service rules.

-(9) Respite Care
+(9) Respite Care Services